research-com/QoEval/README.md

 ## Hardware Device Control
 For controlling a real Android phone:
-* The phone must be connected to the qoemu host by an USB connection (used for UI control and screen capturing)
+* The phone must be connected to the QoEval host by an USB connection (used for UI control and screen capturing)
 * USB debugging mode must be enabled on the phone
-* The qoemu host must be configured to act as a wireless hotspot for the phone.
+* The QoEval host must either be configured to act as a wireless hotspot for the phone or be directly connected via a high-speed Ethernet connection to an WiFi access point.
-* For audio capturing, the phone must be connected via line-out or Bluetooth to the qoemu host
+* For audio capturing, the phone must be connected via line-out or Bluetooth to the qoeval host

 ### Mobile Device Control and Screen Capturing
 For controlling the mobile device and screen capturing, the Genymobile tool *scrcpy* is used.
 It can be downloaded at https://github.com/Genymobile/scrcpy

 Follow the instructions on the Genymobile srccpy website to install and test *scrcpy*.

-QoEmu has been tested with the following versions of *scrcpy*: v1.18
+QoEval has been tested with the following versions of *scrcpy*: v1.18

+### Routing WLAN Traffic of Real Device via QoEval - Option 1: Separate WLAN Hotspot
+In order to enable QoEval to emulate various networking conditions, we must route all data traffic of the real mobile device via QoEval.
+The straight-foward approach is to use a WLAN access point connected via Ethernet to the QoEval Controller PC, to connect the QoEval Controller PC via a second Ethernet connection to the Internet and to set-up the QoEval Controller PC to route all IP traffic between these two interfaces (enable IP-forwarding).

+Within our own experimental testbed, we use this configuration in combination with a tp-link AC1350 EAP225 access point, supporting the IEEE 802.11ac WAVE 2 standard.

-### Routing WLAN Traffic of Real Device via QoEmu
+### Routing WLAN Traffic of Real Device via QoEval - Option 2: QoEval Controller as Hotspot
-In order to enable QoEmu to emulate various networking conditions, we must route all data traffic of the real mobile device via QoEmu.
-Therefore, we enable the QoEmu host to act as a WLAN accesspoint and connect the mobile device to it.
-In this way, all traffic of the mobile device is routed via QoEmu and networking conditions can be emulated in the same way as it is done for an emulated device.
+A second option which does not require an additional access point is to configure the QoEval Controller PC itself to provide wireless Internet access.
+Therefore, we enable the QoEval host to act as a WLAN accesspoint and connect the mobile device to it.
+In this way, all traffic of the mobile device is routed via QoEval and networking conditions can be emulated in the same way as it is done for an emulated device.

-For setting up the QoEmu host as a wireless hotspot, two options are available:
+For setting up the QoEval host as a wireless hotspot, two options are available:

 1) Ubuntu Network Manager: Wireless Hotspot (simple)
 2) HostAP driver (more complex, various options)